 Causes of hoof abscesses

 Hoof bruises that cause blood to pool at the site can create favorable conditions for bacteria and subsequent abscesses; so can trauma to the frog.
-A crack or defect in the hoof structure or the hoof’s white line also can promote abscesses by allowing bacteria in.
+A crack or defect in the hoof structure or in the hoof’s white line also can promote abscesses by allowing bacteria in.

 “Quite often, abscesses are caused by a mix of bacteria, both aerobic and anaerobic bacteria,” Fallon explained.
 “What causes the pain isn’t just the inflammation, but the physical accumulation of pus and often gas, if it’s anaerobic bacteria, inside the hoof capsule.
 It can do a lot of damage to the hoof capsule and the hoof wall if they’re not able to get the pus out and drain the abscess where you can treat it directly.”

 Left untreated, an abscess can gradually create its own draining track.
 “That might mean it will go from the toe or the sole all the way up to the coronet band,” Fallon said.
 “That can take quite some time and put the horse through a lot of pain.
 It can also cause permanent damage to that coronet band, in many cases.
 If they get recurring abscesses or a big enough abscess, it can permanently alter the way that hoof grows out.
 You don’t want to leave it untreated.”